 - a critical essay on the work of a photographer or a photographic genre.

 Portfolio images are expected to demonstrate appropriate consideration and organisation.
 We want to see images in your portfolio that show consideration and organisation.
 We are primarily interested in project work that explores your ideas.
-We are not interested in work that only demonstrates command of technique – we can teach that upon successful entry to - it’s our job to help you develop that once you are on the course.
+We are not interested in work that only demonstrates command of technique – we can teach that upon successful entry to the course, it’s our job to help you develop that once you are here.